DKISTDC/level2/README.md

 Definitions
 -----------

-**Observing Program** - a group of datasets related to a single observation with a measurement in mind, which is a smaller division of a proposal.
-These may be data from different ViSP arms?
+**Observing Program** - a group of datasets related to a single observation with a measurement in mind, which is a smaller division of a proposal